Working with AI Models

 • type: The model’s primary function (chat, embedding, etc.).

-• display_name: A human-friendly name.
+• name: A human-friendly name.

 • context_window: Max input tokens (e.g., 128_000).